codex-academy/vps-deployment-workshop-typescript/readme.md

 ```sh
     npm install -g pm2
 ```

+> Be sure to be in the `vps-deployment-workshop-typescript`folder in the `apps` folder - `cd apps/vps-deployment-workshop-typescript`

-  * Run your app with `pm2` using this command
+  * Run your app with `pm2` using this command:

 ```sh
    pm2 run dist/index.js --name "ts-user-counter"
 ```

-  * Use the `pm2 list` command to see if the process is running.
+  * Use the `pm2 list` command to see if the `ts-user-counter` process is running.
-  * You can stop it using the `pm2 stop` command = `pm2 stop 0` should stop it or `pm2 stop ts-user-counter`
+  * You can stop it using the `pm2 stop` command - `pm2 stop 0` or `pm2 stop ts-user-counter` should stop it.
   * Using `pm2` your app is now running in the background.
-  * You can logout of your server using the `exit` command
+  * You can logout of your server using the `exit` command.
+  * The app will run in the background if you disconnect from the server.
   * You should still be able to access your application at `http://your-server-ip-address:4567` and `http://yourname.projectcodex.net`.

 ## Screen shots & list of commands used

 Please ensure you have screenshots of:

-* your Digital Configuration setup in Digital Ocean,
+* your Server/Droplet Configuration setup in Digital Ocean,
 * showing your deployed app running on your domain,
 * the terminal showing your app running.